YWCA Spokane Service Updates During COVID-19

 Safe Haven Child Care

 YWCA Spokane’s free, onsite, child care is available on an as-needed basis for clients to use while accessing other YWCA Spokane services.
-Clients must have an appointment secured in Safe Haven in order to utilize its services.
-At this time, Safe Haven is able to work with children between the ages of 2 years old and 12 years old.
+Clients must have an appointment secured in Safe Haven in order to utilize its services, except during client service walk-in hours.
+At this time, Safe Haven is able to work with children between the ages of 6 weeks and 12 years old.
 Please ask a YWCA Spokane staff member to assist you in securing an appointment in Safe Haven at least one business day before your need to utilize Safe Haven services.

 Updates about health and safety procedures that have been implemented are available here.

 – Monday: 9am – 4:30pm (closed 12-12:30 for staff lunch break)

 – Tuesday: 9am – 4:30pm (closed 12-12:30 for staff lunch break)